image_pdfimage_print

 1. Training program – new representatives

-1. courses offered at the institution;
+1. courses offered at the Institution;

 2. entry requirements;

-3. application process;
+3. the application process;

 4. accommodation options;

-5. international education system in Australia including the Australian International Education and Training Agent Code of Ethics and related legislative obligations;
+5. the international education system in Australia including the Australian International Education and Training Agent Code of Ethics and related legislative obligations;

 6. ESOS Act training; and

-7. Representative Training Manual.
+7. the Representative Training Manual.

 Country Manager